FLAUBERT Gustave La Tentation de Saint Antoine.

 Constant admiration and mutual respect.

-Our copy confirms Hugo’s place in Flaubert’s heart, and resolutely reaffirms his position.
-Even more than the others, this inscription not only places Hugo on a pedestal, but also underlines Flaubert’s position as a pupil.
-Flaubert offered his work and awaited the master’s judgement with impatience and apprehension.
+Our copy confirms Hugo’s place in Flaubert’s heart and reaffirms his position with determination.
+This gift, even more than the others, not only puts Hugo on a pedestal but also emphasizes Flaubert’s position as a student.
+The latter offers his work and eagerly and apprehensively awaits the master’s judgment.

-Although Flaubert never ceased to seek Hugo’s gratitude, the latter was always inclined to respond to the sending of these copies with gentleness and consideration:
+While Flaubert constantly sought Hugo’s recognition, the latter was always inclined to respond to the sending of these copies with kindness and consideration:

 After reading Madame Bovary, Hugo wrote : « Vous avez fait un beau livre, Monsieur, et je suis heureux de vous le dire.
 Il y a entre vous et moi une sorte de lien qui m’attache à vos succès. […] Madame Bovary est une œuvre […] Vous êtes, Monsieur, un des esprits conducteurs de la génération à laquelle vous appartenez.
 Continuez de [tenir] haut devant elle le flambeau de l’art.
 Je suis dans les ténèbres, mais j’ai l’amour de la lumière” (lettre, 30 août 1857).